aishomukhtar/pdsnd_github/README.md

 22/05/2023

 ### Project Title
-Programming for Data Science with Python (python project)
+Programming for Data Science with Python

 ### Description
 Over the past decade, bicycle-sharing systems have been growing in number and popularity in cities across the world.
 Bicycle-sharing systems allow users to rent bicycles on a very short-term basis for a price.
 This allows people to borrow a bike from point A and return it at point B, though they can also return it to the same location if they'd like to just go for a ride.
 Regardless, each bike can serve several users per day.